-The early Cretaceous track beds in DVSP are dated by geologists as approximately 110 millions years old.
-The original environment in which the tracks were made is usually reconstructed as a vast tidal flat or lagoon along the margin of a large shallow sea.
-The theropod dinosaurs which left their tracks there may have come to feed on other dinosaurs or shore animals, while the sauropods, whose tracks consistently occur in parallel trails, may have been on a migratory trek.
+The Lower Cretaceous track beds in DVSP are dated by geologists as approximately 112 millions years old.
+The original environment in which the tracks were made was originally a vast tidal flat or lagoon along the margin of a large shallow sea, essentially the ancient Gulf of Mexico that came farther inland.
+The theropod dinosaurs which left their tracks there may have come to feed on other dinosaurs or small animals in the mud or shallow water, while most of the sauropods, whose tracks usually occur in parallel trails, indicating that they traveled in herds, and may have been on a migratory trek.
 Soon after the dinosaurs left their tracks in the moist limy mud, the track surfaces were gently buried with a somewhat different sediment.
 There they hardened and remained buried through geologic time until re-exposed in modern times by when overlying layers were removed by the action of the Paluxy river (and in some cases, human excavators).

 Photo (C) 1988, Glen J. Kuban

-Most of the Paluxy sites once claimed to contain human prints are outside DVSP, and have been shown to consist of a variety of misidentified phenomena (see the Paluxy web site).
+Most of the Paluxy sites once claimed to contain human prints are outside DVSP, and have been shown to consist of a variety of misidentified phenomena.
+The most common are forms of metatarsal (heel-impressed) dinosaur tracks whose digits are subdued by mud-collapse or infilling.
 However, one of the "man track" sites called the "State Park Shelf" is next to the Main Site described above, on a shelf about a meter above the main track layer.
-Unlike other alleged "man tracks" outside the park, many of which are forms of elongate dinosaur tracks, the State Park Shelf markings are not prints of any kind, but rather are erosional markings and other irregularities of the rock surface.
-Often these were selectively highlighted with water or other substances during photography to encourage human shapes.
-However, without such selective highlighting their human resemblance is largely lost.
+Here the alleged human tracks are not real prints of any kind, but rather erosional markings that were sometimes selectively highlighted to encourage human shapes.
+Without such selective highlighting their human resemblance is largely lost.
 Indeed, the entire shelf is covered with countless depressions of all shapes and sizes, but no distinct or convincing prints of any kind.
-In contrast, the nearby Main Site contains many well-preserved dinosaur tracks.
+In contrast, the nearby Main Site (on the bed bed about 3 feet lower) contains many well-preserved dinosaur tracks.

 What should I Bring?